- Aim of this page

 - Use a debit card to pay for things in shops and online.

 Any bank or building society can offer a fee-free basic bank account but since September 2016, the nine largest banks are required to offer them.

 Choosing the right bank

-- Is there a local branch where you can pay in money and check your account
+- Find out if there is a local branch of your bank or building society, or a Post Office, where you can pay in money and check your account.

-Depending on your situation, if you can’t open a basic bank account, you may want to look at alternative options.
-Either way, you should seek independent financial advice from people such as CAB or the Money Advice Service, as they can help you decide what is best for you.
+If you have tried but can’t open a basic bank account, you might need to look at alternative options.
+Although we can’t give financial advice, there are a few alternatives below, and you should seek independent financial advice from organisations such as CAB or the Money Advice Service, as they can help you decide what is best for you.

 Post Office Card Account